 This brand-new 60-minute documentary about the life and work of Paul Gauguin narrated by actor Dominic West (The Wire, The Affair, Colette) and will be followed by a 30-minute private view of the National Gallery exhibition, Gauguin Portraits, while it is currently on display in London.Find out more »

-One of the most entertaining categories at the Academy Awards — and one of the least heralded — is for the Best Animated Short Subject.Find out more »
+One of the most entertaining categories at the Academy Awards — and one of the least heralded — is for the Best Animated Short Subject.
+We are screening the five nominees in that category along with three films short-listed for a nomination.Find out more »

 Like short stories, short films are sometimes overlooked.
 But they often display all of the scope, power, insight and resonance of feature length films..Find out more »

 Five of the bravest international filmmakers working today tell thoughtful, compelling stories in this year’s documentary short film program.Find out more »

 Hollywood movies are often impersonal and risk-free — creative decisions are made by lawyers and accountants.
 The Oscar Shorts are a celebration of intimate, personal storytelling.Find out more »